Who we are...

 Steve coordinated multi agency major incident and command training for the emergency services and even trained staff at executive level at the 2012 National Olympics Coordination Centre in New Scotland Yard.
 He has a Certificate to Teach in the 'Lifelong Learning Sector' (CTTLS) and is an accredited RYA instructor.

-Having lived onboard the 21 metre Dutch barge 'Somewhere' for over 8 eight years with his wife Jo, he is fully conversant with what the French canals have to offer and is able to part this knowledge and experience to help newcomers ease into the inland waterways of Europe.
+Having lived onboard the 21 metre Dutch barge 'Somewhere' for over nine years with his wife Jo, he is fully conversant with what the French canals have to offer and is able to part this knowledge and experience to help newcomers ease into the inland waterways of Europe.

 Training Centre Principal - Jo Bridges